What is Reflexology?

 Reflexology therapy helps to manage many common ailments such as:

 - hormonal issues

 What Happens During my Session?

-I will begin with some gentle warm-up techniques on your feet before I seamlessly move into the reflexology treatment where I apply gentle, but firm pressure, using my hands and fingers, to the different reflex points all over the feet.
+I will begin with some gentle warm-up techniques on your feet before I seamlessly move into the reflexology routine where I apply firm, but gentle pressure, using my hands and fingers, to the different reflex points all over the feet.
 My goal is for you to reach a deep state of relaxation, so your body can rest and repair.
 If there is any discomfort felt, or tender areas on your feet, you are encouraged to let me know immediately, and I will make any necessary adjustments.
 To end the session, I give a gentle foot massage, leaving you feeling relaxed from head to toe.

 What Does Reflexology Feel Like?